Monday, September 5, 2016

 Early census records are valuable to genealogists in the search for family information.
 In the United States, the first recorded census is 1790.
-In Canada, in the Province of Quebec there is an early census that were taken in 1666 and the first national census was in 1871.
+In Canada, in the Province of Quebec, there is an early census that was taken in 1666 and the first national census was in 1871.
 In the United Kingdom, the first national is in 1841.
-While these are probably the best known censuses, they are by no means the only ones done or the only ones whose records have been preserved.
+While these are probably the best-known censuses, they are by no means the only ones done or the only ones whose records have been preserved.
 Many other countries in Europe also took censuses and the records have been preserved in many cases.
 So don't despair if you don't have ancestors on the ones mentioned, it doesn't mean that you won't find one for the country you are interested in researching.

-Not all early censuses are created equal however.
+Not all early censuses are created equal, however.
 In many of the very early ones, only men were enumerated which is not helpful if you are trying to locate females.
 You never know what gems you will be able to glean from these records so it is important to look them over carefully.
 You can place them in an area on a given day in a particular year and that is huge.
-Remember however, you don't know who provided the information to the enumerator, you can't take these records as the gospel truth, they are merely fascinating hints.
+Remember howe, er, you don't know who provided the information to the enumerator, you can't take these records as the gospel truth, they are merely fascinating hints.

 The first step when researching with censuses is to try to have a blank copy of the record available so that you understand exactly what the information is in each column.
-That 25 you are seeing can be an age, the value of property or the acres of land owned depending on the census.
+That 25 you are seeing can be an age, the value of the property or the acres of land owned depending on the census.
 It can even be the number of years that the respondent has lived in the country of the census.
 Never assume you know what each column means, be sure.

 In the US census, an important column is one that asks if they are a citizen.
 This leads to another document you can look for, naturalization.
 Don’t expect to find naturalization records for women since before they had the right to vote, they didn’t have to naturalize, they automatically became citizens when their husbands or fathers did.